on Tue, 11/09/2021

 on Thu, 03/29/2018

-Though the lines can often be blurred, robotics and motion control are not the same thing.
-They are closely related in many ways, but robots lean towards more “pre-engineered” solutions while motion control leans towards more modular solutions.
+Robotics and motion control are closely related in many ways, but robots lean towards a "pre-engineered" solution while motion control leans towards a modular solution.
 Before deciding to install a robot or motion control component, these are ten questions to ask yourself.

 on Wed, 03/28/2018